 Permissions are very handy at setting who can use what commands in a server.
-By default, the NSFW module is blocked, but nothing else is.
-If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their ID in
+All commands and modules are enabled by default.
+If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their ID in the credentials.json file.

-The Administration module still requires that you have the correct permissions on Discord to be able to use these commands, so for users to be able to use commands like
+Several commands still require that you have the correct permissions on Discord to be able to use them, so for users to be able to use commands like

-With the permissions system it possible to restrict who can skip the current song, pick Cherry Blossom or use the NSFW module.
+With the permissions system it possible to restrict who can skip the current song, pick Cherry Blossoms or use the NSFW module.

 First Time Setup